 Following is a list of some common types of TBI and surrounding circumstances:

 - Concussion: The most common form of TBI.
-Concussions can occur in conjunction with penetrating or closed skill TBIs, and can appear with or without violent impact.
+Concussions can occur in conjunction with penetrating or closed-skill TBIs and can appear with or without violent impact.
 Although concussions are considered mild TBIs, they can sometimes have effects lasting months.

 TBIs have many causes.
 Data from the CDC shows that falling is the most common cause, leading to nearly half of hospitalizations for the injury.
 TBIs can range in severity from a mild concussion caused by a fall that will heal on its own to a penetrating TBI, such as a gunshot wound, that causes severe brain damage.